 In our last interview, you thought there would never be a full mix of disciplines because of the difference in mentality amongst different kinds of skaters.
 Do you still agree with that sentiment?

 I do cause, even as I mentioned, myself wanting to focus on one more than the others.
 With so many different disciplines developing, it’d be hard to be into, let alone good at them all.
 But with a few disciplines being so similar, there is no reason to over-define the lines and rules, like wheel sizes and places to skate.

 Has how you enjoy skating and the type of terrain and obstacles you skate changed over the last few years?

-These days, I am skating more skateparks over the streets and many more national parks over the cities.
-I am now looking for bent trees & grass hills to off-road skate even when in the city.
+These days, I am skating more skateparks over the streets and many more national parks rather than in cities.
+I am now looking for bent trees & grass hills to off-road skate, even in the city.
 The new possibilities have sparked a fresh perspective & it’s pulling me deep into nature.